Beyond Static Snapshots: A Grounded Evaluation Framework for Language Models at the Agentic Frontier: ISOPro : A Reference Implementation of GCE

 \subsection{Mechanism 4: Activation-Guided LoRA Targeting}

 \textsc{ISOPro} identifies the most active layers on the target domain through activation probing and concentrates LoRA updates there.
 In our scheduling experiments, query and value projections in layers 28--35 were identified as the primary locus of constraint reasoning.
-LoRA updates target 6.6M parameters (0.216\% of 3.1B total).
+LoRA updates target 6.6M parameters (0.216\% of 3.1B total) for the Qwen 2.5 3B configuration.
 Critically, LoRA weights are updated on CPU---the base model stays frozen in quantized form, enabling consumer-hardware operation.
+An ablation against random layer selection (Appendix~\ref{app:lora}) finds the placement is not load-bearing at 3B scale.